microsoft/mu_tiano_plus/Readme.rst

 Main Changes-dev
 ----------------

-- None
+- The null version of BaseCryptLib has been added

 Bug Fixes-dev
 -------------

 - None

-1908_CIBuild Changes
+1911_CIBuild Changes
 --------------------

-- Update requirements to 0.10.x
+- Updated to use the same CI infastructure as the rest of Mu/EDK2

-1908_Rebase Changes
+1911_Rebase Changes
 -------------------

-Source Commit from dev/201908: ef65b9329d6b83b62af1faff842e9eea0a066e5e
+Source Commit from dev/201908: 46d1613f91

-- Drop changes for ShellPkg\Library\UefiShellAcpiViewCommandLib\Parsers\Gtdt\GtdtParser.c
-  - Looks like TianoCore may have addressed.
-- gFmpDevicePkgTokenSpaceGuid.PcdFmpDeviceImageDefaultTypeIdGuid has been upstreamed to tianocore as gFmpDevicePkgTokenSpaceGuid.PcdFmpDeviceImageTypeIdGuid
-  - Need a new PR to track the ASSERT instead of gEfiCallerIdGuid (~FmpDxe.c::181).
-- DEVICE_FMP_STORAGE_ACCESS_ENABLE now allows FMP Image description and Pkcs7 certs via PcdPatchableInModule
-- Applying the fix from TianoCore for Crypto on ARM is needed to replace

 Code of Conduct
 ===============